Terminology

 Connection URL

 The connection URL (publicWSEndpoint()) is the externally-accessible URL that clients use to connect to the browser through Browserless.
-This URL is constructed by taking the internal WebSocket endpoint's path and combining it with the configured external address.
-For ex. wss://production-sfo.browserless.io/chromium?token=YOUR-API-TOKEN
+This URL combines the internal WebSocket endpoint's path with the configured external address.
+Example: wss://chrome.browserless.io/chromium?token=YOUR-API-TOKEN

 Worker